 However, if your child is allergic to milk or lactose intolerant, they may not be able to consume whey protein.
 When supplementing with whey protein, daily protein intake recommendations should be taken into consideration.

 What to Look For in Whey Protein Powders

-If you have decided to give your child whey protein powder as a nutritional supplement, be aware that not all powders are created equal.
-There are certain things you will want to look for when choosing a powder to ensure the nutritional value of the powder is adequate and that it is safe for your child to ingest.
-Focus on finding a powder that meets the following criteria:
+If you’ve decided to give your child whey protein powder as a nutritional supplement, be aware that not all powders are created equal.
+To make sure the nutritional value of the powder is adequate, and not filled with unnecessary or unhealthy ingredients, always look for brands that meet the following criteria:

 - Non-GMO (Genetically Modified Organism)

 It’s always best to get approval from your pediatrician before adding any nutritional supplement into your child’s diet.
 Double check that your child needs extra protein, and then work with your child’s pediatrician to find the formula that’s best for their needs.
 (Not sure how much protein your child needs?
 Read our blog post, How Much Protein Does a Kid Need?
 Plus Fun Recipes!.

 When looking for a high-quality whey protein product, check out Healthy Height Shake Mix, developed and tested by pediatricians and clinically proven to help children grow.
 Read more about our clinical study.

 Our shake mix is a great source of whey protein, and contains vitamins and minerals that are important for a child’s diet.
 Check out these tasty protein powder meal ideas to find fun ways to bring Healthy Height Shake Mix into your child’s diet.

 Try Whey Protein